-Mozambique: Recovery assisted through contributions from Lasallian school globally.
+Mozambique: Recovery is being assisted through a global Lasallian response.

 Three Lasallian operations were severely impacted by the storm.
 In solidarity and through the financial assistance of collaborating schools around the world, these Lasallian educational ventures are emerging from the rubble.